cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 - [JavaScript code for link recommendation](../../src/main/resources/js/recommendation)

 ## References
-The concept of context information providers was suggested by:
+The concept of context information providers is taken from:
 Miesbauer, C., & Weinreich, R. (2012).
 Capturing and Maintaining Architectural Knowledge Using Context Information.
 In 2012 Joint Working IEEE/IFIP Conference on Software Architecture and European Conference on Software Architecture (pp. 206–210).